avyfain/avyfain.github.io/about.md

       <img src="{{ site.image_path }}computin.jpg" alt="avy"/>
 </div>
 <br>
 This is me circa 1995.
-You can probably tell that not much has changed.
+Not much has changed.

-I was born and raised in San José, Costa Rica, where I grew up in a family of engineers (yup, both of my parents, and both of my brothers).
-I've lived in the US for the past ~6 years.
-I live in San Francisco, and work as a software engineer at Apple, which I joined after graduating from Northwestern University with a degree in Integrated Engineering and Economics.
+The photo above was taken in San José, Costa Rica, where I was born and raised.
+I've lived in the US for the past ~7 years, first in Chicago, studying engineering and economics at Northwestern University, and now in San Francisco, where I work as a software engineer on Apple's Siri Search team.

 Way too much of my free time is spent reading, both online and off.
 This blog is the place where I compile my favorites for others to indulge (including future me).
-As you might have noticed, I also enjoy photography.
 It's way easier for me to take a good photo than to write a good essay, but I'm working on improving both.

-I've previously worked with [Opternative](http://www.opternative.com), [Enova Financial](http://www.enova.com), [Juntos Global](http://www.juntosglobal.com) and the [Kellogg Research Computing Lab](http://www.kellogg.northwestern.edu/researchcomputing).
+I'm interested in complexity, emerging behavior, and the systems that human builds to tame the two.

-To learn more about how this site is produced, check out the [colophon](/colophon).
+To learn about how this site is produced, check out the [colophon](/colophon).

 I'd love to [hear from you](/contact).
 If you'd like to hear from me (not too often!) sign up below:
 {% include subscribe_form.html %}